margaretmf/margaretmf.github.io/poetryandcreativewriting.md

-Thank you for holding the door and making me feel like a lady Thank you for touching my heart and making me remember home Thank you for the head nod and helping me feel cool Thank you for the concern for my health and helping me recover Thank you for asking me to dance and not making me feel bad
+Thank you for holding the door and making me feel like a lady Thank you for touching my heart and making me remember home Thank you for the song and helping me feel loved
+Thank you for the head nod and helping me feel cool Thank you for the concern for my health and helping me recover Thank you for asking me to dance and not making me feel bad